Zach-Fong/RedditScorePredictor/README.md

 # Reddit Score Predictor

 This project aims to find out what makes a Reddit post popular and how well we can predict the score of a Reddit post using machine learning.
-This project consists of three main components: the data processing pipeline (Pipeline), analysis scripts (Analysis), and stored figures (Figures).
+This project consists of three main components: the data processing pipeline (/pipeline), analysis scripts (/analysis), and stored figures (/figures).
 Additionally, there are two models, **predict_score_old.py** and **predict_score_new.ipynb**.

 ## Project Overview
 This project is organized into three main sections:

-**/pipeline**
-- The data processing pipeline responsible for cleaning, transforming, and preparing the Reddit data for analysis and modeling
+**/pipeline**: the data processing pipeline responsible for cleaning, transforming, and preparing the Reddit data for analysis and modeling

-**/analysis**
-- An investigation into the Reddit Posts dataset, our processed data, and the inital **predict_score_old.py** results.
+**/analysis**: an investigation into the Reddit Posts dataset, our processed data, and the inital **predict_score_old.py** results.
 This section provides insights into the characteristics of Reddit posts and their scores.

-**/figures**
-- Visualizations from **3-initial_analysis.py** used in our analysis
+**/figures**: visualizations from **3-initial_analysis.py** used in our analysis

 ## Approaches